monipek/Forage_TATADataVisualisationTask/README.md

 ### 3. Top 10 Customers by Revenue

+Business Question:

+The CMO of the online retail store wants to view the information on the top 10 customers by revenue.
+He is interested in a visual that shows the greatest revenue generating customer at the start and gradually declines to the lower revenue generating customers.
+The CMO wants to target the higher revenue generating customers and ensure that they remain satisfied with their products.

+Visualisation and Insights:
 - A sorted bar chart displaying the highest-spending customers.
 When you hover on a bar you can see the country of given customer.
 - Revealed that the top 3 customers contributed 18% of the total revenue.
 - Insight: Implementing loyalty programs to retain these high-value clients.